-The unaudited pro forma condensed combined financial statements reflect adjustments to give effect to pro forma events that are (1) directly attributable to the Transaction, (2) factually supportable, and (3) with respect to the unaudited pro forma condensed combined statement of operations and comprehensive loss, expected to have a continuing impact on the combined results.
-The unaudited pro forma condensed combined financial statements does not assume the future exercise of the Call Option or consummation of future IPO, and accordingly does not give effect to the acquisition of the remaining equity interest of Shanghai Icson and IPO subscription, respectively.
-The unaudited pro forma condensed on, and should be read in conjunction with, the respective historical consolidated financial statements and the notes thereto of the Company and Combined Platform Business, which are included in this prospectus.
-The pro forma adjustments are based on management's estimates and a preliminary valuation of the Transaction, assisted by an independent third-party appraiser.
+The unaudited pro forma condensed combined financial statements reflect adjustments to give effect to pro forma events that are (1) directly attributable to the Transaction, (2) factually supportable, and (3) with respect to the unaudited pro forma combined statement of operations and comprehensive loss, expected to have a continuing impact on the combined results.
+The unaudited pro forma condensed combined financial statements does not assume the future exercise of the Call Option and accordingly does not give effect to the acquisition of the remaining equity interest of Shanghai Icson.
+The unaudited pro forma combined financial statements are based on, and should be read in conjunction with, the respective historical consolidated financial statements and the notes thereto of the Company and Combined Platform Business, which are included in this prospectus.
+The pro forma adjustments are based on management's estimates and valuation of the Transaction, assisted by an independent third-party appraiser.

 The acquisition of Combined Platform Business is accounted for as a business combination.
 The Investment in Shanghai Icson was accounted for under the cost method and recorded in equity investment.
 The identifiable intangible assets acquired are amortized on a straight-line basis over the respective useful lives.
-The Company has assumed that the fair value of all the assets and liabilities of
+The Company has assumed that the fair value of all the assets and liabilities of Combined Platform Business as of the closing date of the Transaction, other than identifiable intangible assets and goodwill, approximate the carrying value of those assets and liabilities as of January 1, 2013.